OSHA Lightning Safety Standards — Workplace Compliance

 The OSHA Compliance Framework for Lightning

-There is no numbered OSHA standard like 29 CFR 1910.x for lightning specifically.
-Compliance is enforced under the General Duty Clause (29 USC §654, Section 5(a)(1)), which requires employers to furnish "a place of employment which is free from recognised hazards that are causing or are likely to cause death or serious physical harm."
+There is no standalone numbered OSHA lightning standard.
+Section 5(a)(1) of the OSH Act requires each employer to furnish employment and a place of employment "free from recognized hazards that are causing or are likely to cause death or serious physical harm" to employees.

 The primary practical compliance reference is the OSHA and NOAA fact sheet OSHA 3863: Lightning Safety When Working Outdoors.
 It defines recommended planning, shelter, monitoring, and training procedures for outdoor worksites.